 Project Directors should check with their Dean's office to determine if their unit is participating in the tuition fellowship program.
 Each School or College will determine the level of the tuition fellowship to be provided and the conditions under which such tuition fellowships will be awarded (e.g., appointment level of the GSRA).
 The resident (in-state) tuition that remains after the fellowship is applied must be included as a charge to the sponsor.
 Since Schools and Colleges must provide the funds for the tuition fellowships from their annual budget allocations, the Dean's office should verify/approve if the tuition fellowship is to be cost-shared and thus, the level of charges to be included in the sponsor's budget.

 GSRAs with appointments of 25% or greater are eligible for health care benefits under GRADCARE rather than the University staff benefits program.
 Costs are listed at this Benefits Office web page.

-The University cost of GradCare up to $566 per month through December, 2012 and $591 per month thereafter may be underwritten by the sponsored project in the case of a GSRA or by participating training grants.
+The University cost of GradCare up to $591 per month through December, 2013 and $TBA per month thereafter may be underwritten by the sponsored project in the case of a GSRA or by participating training grants.

-Under GRADCARE, the monthly premiums beginning in 2013 are:
+Under GRADCARE, the monthly premiums for 2013 are: